jess-of-the-woods/tid_til/notes/linuxTerminal.md

 `file /user/home/filename.txt`: tells you document type

-`less filename`: Output file contents to screen, cf. more
+`less`: Output file contents to screen, e.g. `less filename`. see also 'more'

+`more`: prints out file to screen, page by page

+`head`: first 10 lines of a file, e.g. `head filename`

+`tail`: last 10 lines of a file. also `tail -f filename`: follows a file.. (as it changes over time)

 `nano path/filename`: Open file in Nano editor ( ctrl + O to save, ctrl + X to exit )